 Superstitions.
 Myths.
 Urban Legends.
 Life is full of them.
 How did they come to be?
-Check out this Ted-Ed video from Stuart Vyse about where superstitions come from.
-As fiction … Continue reading Myth building and Superstitions
+Check out this Ted-Ed video from Stuart Vyse about where superstitions come from. https://youtu.be/quOdF1CAPXs As fiction writers how do we use these ideas to build credible superstitions, myths, etc into our narratives, especially since it is so ingrained in our … Continue reading Myth building and Superstitions

 Noah Zandan brings us an interesting video on the language of lying.
 This can be helpful not only to spot a liar, but - for writers - to create complex characters that lie in ways that feel genuine. https://youtu.be/H0-WkpmTPrM

 As a writer - especially for fiction - I sometimes wonder if an explanation of a person's nonverbal cues will be universal to everyone.
 This fascinating Ted-Ed talk from Sophie Zadeh studies this very subject. https://youtu.be/-hr58Yu0yDs

 Mental health can be a real drain.
-As someone who has suffered from depression and currently taking medication for anxiety, it can make every day like walking through thick mud. … Continue reading What is Depression?
+As someone who has suffered from depression and currently taking medication for anxiety, it can make every day like walking through thick mud.
+But understanding depression is the first step of the battle to combat it.
+Check out this video from Ted-Ed about depression and equip yourself to … Continue reading What is Depression?

 Thank ya, Ted-Ed!
 It's cool to think about where words come from, how we make them, how we repurpose old words. https://youtu.be/Ytr28t5VzAs